Mexican Breakfast Casserole

 How to make a Mexican breakfast casserole?

-- Pour over the eggs.
+- Pour the egg mixture over everything.

-Explore 680+ keto recipe videos with step-by-step instructions, tips, and tricks to make keto easy.
+Explore 684+ keto recipe videos with step-by-step instructions, tips, and tricks to make keto easy.

 Ingredients